 A shipping list accompanies all shipments to the central laboratories.
 Upon receipt of the samples, the laboratory verifies the contents of the shipment and notifies the field center of the arrival of the samples.
-The verification includes comparison of the IDs on each vial against the ID numbers on the plastic bags holding them, and on the shipping list.
+The verification includes comparison of the IDS on each vial against the ID numbers on the plastic bags holding them, and on the shipping list.
 In the event of any discrepancies, the laboratory contacts the field center and works to resolve any ID errors or other problems that caused the discrepancy.
-(See ARIC Manual 8, Section 2.1.2; ARIC Manual 9, Section 1.4; ARIC Manual 10, Sections 1.1-1.2.4.)
+(See ARIC Manual 8, Section 2.1.2 and ARIC Manual 9, Section 1.4)

 The laboratories note the status of the samples on arrival on their local data bases (e.g., frozen, vial unbroken; frozen, vial broken; thawed, vial intact; thawed, vial broken).
 The laboratories contact the Field Centers if problems are encountered with sample condition.
-The laboratories send monthly summaries to the Coordinating Center on the condition of samples on arrival.
-The Coordinating Center prepares quarterly summaries of this information.
 If patterns of frequent problems with sample condition appear, the laboratories will work with the field center to decide what appropriate steps (changing packing materials, changing source of vials, changing shipping service, etc.) will correct these problems.